 For select routes, one of the best ways to book Delta flights is with Virgin Atlantic points.
-On non-stop flights, Virgin Atlantic often charges fewer points than Delta for the same Delta flights.
+On some routes, Virgin Atlantic charges fewer points than Delta for the same Delta flights.
 Sometimes the difference can be extreme.
 For example, Delta might require over 300,000 miles for the same flight that Virgin Atlantic would charge 50,000 points.

 Virgin Atlantic also has low award change and cancellation fees.
 Virgin Atlantic charges only $50 per passenger.
 Even better, on awards that incur less than $50 in taxes and fees to book, you’ll lose those fees, but you won’t have to pay $50 to cancel and get your points back.
 It’s worth noting, though, that this is no longer a big advantage over booking with Delta miles.
 Delta now waives award and cancellation fees for flights originating in North America.
 When booking flights originating elsewhere, though, Virgin Atlantic’s low change and cancellation fees are still an advantage.